acheong08/obi-sync/README.md

 ## Why

 I can't afford the subscription.
-Thus, this was made without observing the network requests since that would require an account...
+Thus, this was made without observing the network responses since that would require an account...

+Workflow:
+- Look at JS
+- Make (failing) request
+- Add code to handle the request
+- Repeat

 ## To do
 - File recovery